5 big fat myths about umbrella company working

+Believe it or not, the majority of umbrella companies want to do their best for contractors, not take advantage of them.
 Together with our fellow FCSA members, and the FCSA itself, we have often had to be vocal in our defence of the legitimate umbrella industry in the face of negative press.
-These inflammatory articles almost always treat umbrella companies as nothing more than outsourced payroll.
-In doing so, they are perpetuating the most common myths about umbrella working.
+These inflammatory articles perpetuate the myths about umbrella working in the UK.

 Here we aim to clear up the biggest of these misunderstandings.
 We want to get across that “proper” umbrella companies are contractor champions rather than pantomime villains guilty of pillaging the temporary workforce.

 Myth #1“I can keep 90% of my take home pay”

 Who wouldn’t be tempted by such an offer?
 Alas, this is the biggest myth of all.
 A compliant umbrella company employs its workers and operates PAYE and NI contributions, as well as adhering to National Minimum wage and processing holiday pay.

 The only difference in take home pay between legitimate umbrella companies should be the margin they retain.

 Any “umbrella” provider promising up to 90% take home pay is highly likely to be a tax avoidance scheme in the guise of an umbrella company.
 The most prevalent arrangements include contractor loan schemes and more recently mini umbrella company fraud.
 HMRC are clear that they regard such activities as tax avoidance so getting involved with one could land you in seriously hot water with the tax man, so a massive BEWARE!

 Myth #2 “I won’t get the same benefits as traditional employees”

 Another myth often circulated is that umbrella workers lose their employee rights, making them more vulnerable and worse off.
 This is untrue.
 As employees of an umbrella company, contractors retain essential rights.
 These include the right to the National Minimum Wage, Statutory Sick Pay and Maternity / Paternity Pay.